KNowledgeOnWebScale/solid-web-monetization/.docs/docs/accountant/technical.md

 ### Pages

 Angular works with components.
-Each subpage is component, as such the following folders contain the component that such subpage:
+Each subpage is component, as such the following folders contain the component for that such subpage:

   * `/src/app/home`: Home page
   * `/src/app/pp`: Payment pointers page